 Karen was a person who made a dent in the world – a life well lived with purpose.
 She will be missed by her sons Fletcher (Sharon) of Chehalis, Ryan (Cindy Bourgeois) Hatfield, PA, Granddaughters Nicole Serrano (Anthony) of Chehalis, Claire Gober of Philadelphia, PA, Lara Gober of Phoenixville, PA, Lexie Gober of Bellingham, WA, Leandra Birch (Chelsea) of Maryville, TX and two great grandchildren, Arcely and Avi Serrano of Chehalis.

 A service celebrating Karen’s life will be held at Grace Church 1866 N Market Blvd, Chehalis, WA on February 29th, at 1:00 PM.
 Dessert and stories will follow in the Church Fellowship Hall.

-To send flowers to Margaret "Karen" Gober's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Margaret "Karen" Gober, please visit our floral store.